 All projects must be submitted online because judging for merit prizes takes place online.
 This means that all of the files you submit online must clearly show your project in its entirety because that is how the judges will see it.
-If you create a 3-D object, send us lots of photos so we can see it from all angles!
+If you create a 3-D object, send us lots of photos so we can see it from all angles.
+You will have the chance to share your projects in person at the Expo & Awards Ceremony on June 19 at Cary Institute.
+We hope to see you there!

-How should my students present their creative data display digitally for online submission?
+How should participants present their creative data display digitally for online submission?
 It's up to them to determine the best way to view their project online.
-Most students choose to either photograph or video record their work.
-Students took photographs of their comic strips, dioramas, sculptures, and paintings.
-Students recorded YouTube videos of their interactive displays, choreographed dances, puppet shows, movies, original songs, and stop-motion videos.
+Most participants choose to either photograph or video record their work.
+Participants usually take photographs of their comic strips, dioramas, sculptures, and paintings, or record a YouTube video with a quick narration describing their project.
+Participants also record YouTube videos of their choreographed dances, puppet shows, movies, original songs, and stop-motion videos.

 Remember, the judges will be determining prize winners based on what you upload online, so be sure that they include a narrative description of pieces as needed.
-Take a look at our 2014-2018 Winning Projects for ideas about how to display their work digitally.
+Take a look at our 2014-2019 Winning Projects Gallery for ideas about how to display projects digitally.